Chip Bootloader and Downloader

 AVR ATmega32U4 USB bootloader + downloader

-There is ubaboot with only 512 byte size.
-That replaces the original 4 KByte boot loader.
-I squeezed the boot loader from a Github assembly source to deliver helpful string descriptors.
+I found ubaboot on Github with only 512 byte size.
+It replaces the original 4 KByte Atmel boot loader or the 2 KByte Caterina boot loader on Arduino boards.
+I further squeezed that Github source to make room for string descriptors.
 Moreover, I decided to keep on USB VID+PID from Atmel as they use the same driver architecture relying on „good old“ libusb0.sys + libusb0.dll.
-No USB class is actually used to fit into the 512 byte (256 instructions) space; USB classes (as HID which wouldn't need user-supplied drivers on Windows) need more space for the firmware.
+No USB class is actually used to fit into the 512 byte (256 instructions) space; USB classes (as HID which wouldn't need user-supplied drivers on Windows) need more space for the firmware and simply would not fit.
 Written in Gnu Assembler (gcc) using its local label feature.
+Suitable for at90usb82, at90usb162, atmega8u2, atmega16u2, atmega32u2, atmega16u4, atmega32u4.

 PIC16F145x USB bootloader + downloader